BlackBerry to acquire AI-powered cybersecurity startup Cylance for $1.4 billion

 The rumors, it seems, were true — BlackBerry is acquiring cybersecurity startup Cylance in an all-cash deal worth $1.4 billion.

-Founded in 2012 by Stuart McClure, an entrepreneur who sold a previous cybersecurity firm to McAfee for $86 million in 2004, Irvine, California-based Cylance is an endpoint protection platform designed to thwart advanced threats using artificial intelligence (AI).
-Its suite of security protocols inspect networks for weaknesses and shuts them down if detected, and it doesn’t require a “signature” from an existing threat to block it — it can spot new threats.
+Founded in 2012 by CEO Stuart McClure, an entrepreneur who sold a previous cybersecurity firm to McAfee for $86 million in 2004, Irvine, California-based Cylance is an endpoint protection platform designed to thwart advanced threats using artificial intelligence (AI).
+Its suite of security protocols inspects networks for weaknesses and shuts them down if detected, and it doesn’t require a “signature” from an existing threat to block it — it can spot new threats.

-The company had raised a hefty $300 million since its inception, including a $120 million chunk a few months ago, while it also recently expanded into the consumer market too.
+The company had raised a hefty $300 million since its inception, including a $120 million chunk a few months ago, and it also recently expanded into the consumer market.

-Since BlackBerry’s exit from the consumer hardware realm, the Canadian company has worked to double down on the enterprise, with a particular focus on security.
+Since BlackBerry’s exit from the consumer hardware realm, the Canadian company has doubled down on the enterprise, with a particular focus on security.
 So buying Cylance is entirely in line with its previously stated mission.
-Indeed, BlackBerry said that it plans to leverage Cylance to bolster its Spark Enterprise of Things (EoT) platform, and more specifically its UEM and QNX products.
+Indeed, BlackBerry said it plans to leverage Cylance to bolster its Spark Enterprise of Things (EoT) platform, and more specifically its UEM and QNX products.

 “Cylance’s leadership in artificial intelligence and cybersecurity will immediately complement our entire portfolio, UEM and QNX in particular,” BlackBerry CEO John Chen said in a press release.
 “We are very excited to onboard their team and leverage our newly combined expertise.
 We believe adding Cylance’s capabilities to our trusted advantages in privacy, secure mobility, and embedded systems will make BlackBerry Spark indispensable to realizing the Enterprise of Things.”